evan-dayy/sp24-cs5004-notes/README.md

 Hello everyone!! welcome to the 04's memo and notes.
 The purpose of this repo is to record the common questions and provide a space for people who want to get back to these **Easy-to-Forget** or **Hard-to-Understand** questions in a later time.
 The repo will be updated in a regular manner.

-- This is not a repo that cover all the course material or Java Basics;
+- This is not a repo that covers all the course material or Java Basics;
 - It may covers some concepts that are out-of-scope but good-to-know.

-Please refer to course material and lab notes to get a full view of this course!
+Please refer to course materials and lab notes to get a full view of this course!

 There is a `Table of Contents` in every document, click on it to quickly direct yourself to the target!